2C:21-17. Impersonation; identity theft; degree of crime

 (3) If the actor obtains a benefit or deprives another of a benefit in the amount of $75,000 or more, or the offense involves the identity of five or more victims, the actor shall be guilty of a crime of the second degree.

 d.
 A violation of N.J.S.2C:28-7, constituting a disorderly persons offense, section 1 of P.L.1979, c.
-264 (C.2C:33-15), R.S.33:1-81 or section 6 of P.L.1968, c.
-313 (C.33:1-81.7) in a case where the person uses the personal identifying information of another to illegally purchase an alcoholic beverage or for using the personal identifying information of another to misrepresent his age for the purpose of obtaining tobacco or other consumer product denied to persons under 19 years of age shall not constitute an offense under this section if the actor received only that benefit or service and did not perpetrate or attempt to perpetrate any additional injury or fraud on another.
+264 (C.2C:33-15), section 64 of P.L.2021, c.
+16 (C.2C:35-10d), R.S.33:1-81 or section 6 of P.L.1968, c.
+313 (C.33:1-81.7) in a case where the person uses the personal identifying information of another to illegally purchase an alcoholic beverage or for using the personal identifying information of another to misrepresent the person’s age for the purpose of obtaining tobacco, any cannabis item, or other consumer product denied to persons under 21 years of age shall not constitute an offense under this section if the actor received only that benefit or service and did not perpetrate or attempt to perpetrate any additional injury or fraud on another.

 e.
 The sentencing court shall issue such orders as are necessary to correct any public record or government document that contains false information as a result of a theft of identity.
 The sentencing court may provide restitution to the victim in accordance with the provisions of section 4 of P.L.2002, c.
 85 (C.2C:21-17.1).